A Creative 3 Step Process to Success

-Step 1.
-Be Prepared - Profile Yourself
+Step 1 - Profile Yourself - Be Realistic

 It is absolutely critical that you match yourself with the college that fits you.
 All people are different and all colleges are different.
 It's four years and you need the right environment to grow academically and athletically.

 How good of a player are you?
 What is your work ethic?
 What are your study habits?
 How good are your grades?
 How well do you handle stress?
 Have you ever been away from home?
 These are all the type of questions that you need to evaluate.
 You should also have a few members of your selection team do a profile of you as well.
 Compare them and you might be surprised.
 Here's a tool that'll help you.
 NEU Personal Profile Tool

 Profile Your Ideal School

 There are a number of key parameters that should be considered when looking at schools.
 These are attributes that are derived from your personal profile.
 Key things, like - number of students attending, academic majors, how far away the school is from home, cost to attend, level of soccer played and other things that may be specific to your situation.